BROADSoftware/hdfsmirror/README.md

 * `directoryMode:` permission for directories. (owner and group will the same as files).

 * `hdfsUser:` Default: "hdfs".
 This user on behalf all HDFS operation will be performed.
 Of course must be able to read an write on concerned folder.
+Can also accept a special value: `KERBEROS`.
+In such case, kerberos authentication is used.
+User must of course have obtained a valid ticket, by issuing a `kinit` command.

 * `hadoopConfDir:` Default: "/etc/hadoop/conf" Refer to 'Namenode lookup' below.

 * `webHdfsEndpoint:` Refer to 'Namenode lookup' below.